Variation of Tamagawa numbers of Jacobians of hyperelliptic curves with semistable reduction: The Tamagawa number formula

-We now turn our attention to the corresponding computation for negative simple BY trees, where the group cohomology calculations are a little more complicated.
+We now turn our attention to proving theorem~\ref{thm:formula} for simple even BY trees with a negative automorphism, where the group cohomology calculations are a little more complicated.
 In order to carry out these computations, we will use without comment the following calculation of the cohomology of permutation representations.